Evening Primrose Herb

 Precautions, Interactions and Safety

 Evening primrose is considererd safe for use by most people.
 It may cause headaches or upset stomach in some people, so it should not be taken on an empty stomach.
 Consult with a physician about use in pregnancy as Evening Primrose has not been determined safe for use by pregnant women.
+It may not be safe for people who are prone to seizures and schizophrenia.
 Discuss all use of dietray supplements with your doctor.
 Some herbs can have counteractions with prescription or over the counter medications.
 For an extensive list of precautions see WebMD .

 Evening Primrose Plant Edible Uses